Building Department

 Building Department Overview

-• Liaison with State approved third party plan Code Review Agents, Poudre Fire Authority, and other state inspection services
+• Ensure compliance with industry standards, specifications, and public safety regulations, while serving as liaison with approved third-party Code Review Agents, Poudre Fire Authority, and other state inspection services.

 Programming